-Here is a succinct, seven-point checklist of things to consider if you are a charity trustee or manager working with volunteers:
+The following is a succinct, seven-point checklist of things to consider if you are a charity trustee or manager working with volunteers.

-- Volunteering is a two-way relationship: a volunteer is willingly giving up their free time to help your organisation’s cause, so the volunteer-charity relationship needs to work both ways.
-Volunteers need to understand how they can best support the charity and the charity needs to recognise why their volunteers have chosen to support their cause and what skills and time they can offer
+A volunteer is willingly giving up their free time to help your organisation’s cause, so the volunteer-charity relationship needs to work both ways.
+Volunteers need to understand how they can best support the charity and the charity needs to recognise why their volunteers have chosen to support their cause and what skills and time they can offer.

-- Listen to your volunteers: your volunteers’ ideas, concerns and general feedback is likely to be very useful for the charity to take on board and by listening, your volunteers will feel valued
+Your volunteers’ ideas, concerns and general feedback is likely to be very useful for the charity to take on board and by listening, your volunteers will feel valued.

-- Clearly define their roles and responsibilities: by taking the time to clearly identify what your volunteers’ roles and responsibilities are, supported by appropriate literature and training as appropriate, you will minimise any misunderstandings when new volunteers come on board that may take up resources to resolve and, in the worst cases, have damaging effects on the charity’s reputation
+By taking the time to clearly identify what your volunteers’ roles and responsibilities are, supported by appropriate literature and training as appropriate, you will minimise any misunderstandings when new volunteers come on board that may take up resources to resolve and, in the worst cases, have damaging effects on the charity’s reputation.

-- Get to know them and their skills: every volunteer has different skills and has decided to offer your charity their time for a specific reason.
-By getting to know them you will be able to benefit from the skills they have and they, in turn, are likely to find the experience more rewarding because they know they are making a real difference
+Every volunteer has different skills and has decided to offer your charity their time for a specific reason.
+By getting to know them you will be able to benefit from the skills they have and they, in turn, are likely to find the experience more rewarding because they know they are making a real difference.

-- Communicate with them clearly and openly: an open and two-way line of communication is vital for a successful volunteer-charity relationship.
-Charities need to communicate clearly about the roles and responsibilities they have taken the time to define for their volunteers, and volunteers equally need to feel comfortable that they can raise any issues and know who to speak to
+An open and two-way line of communication is vital for a successful volunteer-charity relationship.
+Charities need to communicate clearly about the roles and responsibilities they have taken the time to define for their volunteers, and volunteers equally need to feel comfortable that they can raise any issues and know who to speak to.

-- Give them opportunities to develop: volunteers give up their time because they choose to, but to help keep them involved in your particular charity’s work and to give something back in return for their support, charities should try to offer their volunteers opportunities where they can learn and hone new skills
+Volunteers give up their time because they choose to, but to help keep them involved in your particular charity’s work and to give something back in return for their support, charities should try to offer their volunteers opportunities where they can learn and hone new skills.

 We run charity trustee training sessions across our network office network.
 It offers a series of workshops covering topics including charity volunteers, employees and safeguarding; traditional and innovative ways to raise funds; accounts; data protection and commercial issues; and buying, selling and maintaining property, among other topics.